 Zaharakos Ice Cream Parlor and Museum in Columbus, Indiana has been a destination for more than one hundred years.
-Long-time locals have always know it as “The Greeks” but to everyone else, it’s a great step back in time that dishes up amazing ice cream (and food).
+Long-time locals know it as “the Greeks” but to everyone else, it’s a great step back in time that dishes up amazing ice cream (and food).

 This popular downtown destination began as a candy shop run by the Zaharakos family that opened October 20, 1900.
 It’s often, lovingly, referred to as “The Greeks” because three brothers: James Lewis, and Pete Zaharakos, decided that they were done with the family general store and tailoring shop in Sparta, Greece.
 Instead, they took a different tack.

 They moved to Columbus and opened a candy shop.
 Homemade and specialty candies were available from the oak glass-front cases.
 The Zaharakos conveniently lived right upstairs in a large apartment.

 The brothers bought a forty foot long Mexican onyx soda fountain from the 1904 St. Louis World’s Fair.
 Business must have been going well.
 In 1908, they purchased a brand new Welte Orchestrion.
 Full concert and German-made, it cost $5,000.
 That was no small change in 1908.

 We’ve talked about Orchestrions here on Little Indiana in the past (enthusiasts should click here to see the working orchestrion museum at Dr. Ted’s Musical Marvels), but in case you don’t know, an orchesterion is like a player piano, but instead of a piano, it’s an organ, so there are pipes, in addition to percussion.

 The Welte Orchestrion uses a paper roll to play the music, which Zaharakos frequently switches out with their very large stash of paper rolls in the custom-made cabinet upstairs.
 They strive to play peppy, upbeat music.
 Just ask for a demonstration.